What Is the Best Bird Deterrent In 2023?

 Sonic and Ultrasonic Bird Repellents

-You can also use sound to get rid of pests.
-There are two main acoustic bird deterrents: sonic and ultrasonic.
+You can also use sound to get rid of pest birds.
+There are two main acoustic bird repellents: sonic and ultrasonic.
 Sonic bird repellents use the sound of natural predators like eagles or foxes to scare away the birds when they get too close.
 Some models can use explosions from a propane cannon to achieve the same effect.

 Ultrasonic bird repellents use sound too, but instead of predator noises, they play sound at a high frequency.
 Humans cannot hear this sound, but animals like birds can.
 This irritates and drives the birds away.

-Cons: due to noise pollution, they are not neighbor friendly and are even forbidden by the law in some areas.
+Cons: due to noise pollution, they are not neighbor-friendly and are even forbidden by law in some areas.
 Furthermore, birds can become accustomed to them when they realize that the threat is not real.

 Biological Agents